Burgundy Cheese Making Fellowship

 One of the decision makers who made his curtsy as judge at the 2011 SA Dairy Championship judging, is Vernon Manuel, the first student in 2005 of the Burgundy Cheese making Fellowship.
 Manuel, born in Worcester, completed his studies as food technologist and then joined a well known goat’s milk cheesery in Paarl as quality manager.
 On his return from Burgundy, he introduced remarkable quality improvements at the cheesery and also developed a new cheese.
 He is presently employed as dairy technologist by a well known retail group known for their quality products, where he is responsible for the group’s cheese quality.

 The Minister of Agriculture in the Western Cape, Gerrit van Rensburg, attended the Danisco Qualité Dinner when the names of students for the 2010 Burgundy Cheese making Fellowship were announced.
-They were: F.l.t.r.: Leonard Majampa of the Rhodes Food Group with Minister Gerrit van Rensburg; Nellie Fisher, Clarance Job of Ladismith Cheese; Kobus Mulder (AE) and Not present: Doreen Blom of Alfalfa Dairy, Worcester.
+They were: F.l.t.r.: Leonard Majampa of the Rhodes Food Group with Minister Gerrit van Rensburg; Nellie Fisher, Clarance Job of Ladismith Cheese; and Kobus Mulder (Agri-Expo).
+Not present: Doreen Blom of Alfalfa Dairy, Worcester.

 Two past students of the Fellowship, Mahlomola Moso and Bongi Nondzaba, were invited as trainee judges to the 2010 SA Dairy Championship judging and their participation was well covered by the media.

 Sixteen Western Cape cheese makers have now been trained through this programme. which was initiated by Agri-Expo in 2005 and since sponsored by the Department of Agriculture: Western Cape.
 Their vision to support cheese making in the province has strategic value, as more than 50% of all South African cheese is now manufactured in the Western Cape.